sandrasaleel/Introduction-/README.md

 # Introduction-
-This code prints a message introducing myself.
+This C program code prints a message introducing myself.